-The Center for Cancer Prevention and Control of the Maryland Department of Health and Mental Hygiene receives a cooperative agreement from the federal Centers for Disease Control and Prevention under the National Breast and Cervical Cancer Early Detection Program in order to facilitate the Maryland Breast and Cervical Cancer Screening Program (BCCP).
-The purpose of this program is to increase breast and cervical cancer screening levels among uninsured, low income women statewide, to provide follow-up to diagnosis, to carry out public and professional education, to assure the quality of screening services, to monitor the cancer problem in Maryland, and to carry out evaluation of these programs.
+The Center for Cancer Prevention and Control of the Maryland Department of Health and Mental Hygiene receives a cooperative agreement from the federal Centers for Disease Control and Prevention (CDC) under the National Breast and Cervical Cancer Early Detection Program in order to facilitate the Maryland Breast and Cervical Cancer Screening Program (BCCP).
+The purpose of this program is to increase breast and cervical cancer screening among uninsured, low income women statewide, to provide follow-up to diagnosis, to carry out public and professional education, to assure the quality of screening services, to monitor cancer rates in Maryland, and to carry out evaluation of these programs.
 At least 75% of the women who receive breast cancer screening using federal funds must be 50 years of age or older.
-Additional funding, provided by the State in 1998, has enabled the department to increase the number of women 40 - 50 years of age that can receive breast cancer screenings.
+Additional funding, provided by the State beginning in 1998, has enabled the department to increase the number of women 40 - 49 years of age that can receive breast cancer screenings.

-- Pap test and pelvic exam
+- Pap test and/or pelvic exam

 Residency: A woman must be a Maryland resident.

 Age: Women must be 40-64 years of age.
 Women over 65 without Medicare, or with Medicare Part A only are eligible for this program.